Parsl/parsl/docs/quick/quickstart.rst

 Quickstart
 ==========

-| To try Parsl now go to our `online tutorial notebook <http://try.parsl-project.org>`_
+To try Parsl now (without installing any code) experiment with our `hosted tutorial notebooks <http://try.parsl-project.org>`_

-| Installing the latest version of Parsl is easy, and requires just a few steps:

-Installing
+Installation
 ----------

 Parsl is available on PyPI, but first make sure you have Python3.5+